ObsidianCoreCoin/Obsidiancoin/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Obsidian Core development happens on IRC, in the
+Most communication about Obsidian Network development happens on IRC, in the
 #obsidian-dev channel on Freenode.
 The easiest way to participate on IRC is
 with the web client, [webchat.freenode.net](https://webchat.freenode.net/).